 These actions benefit the affected candidates by offering fair consideration for their losses.
 Equally important, these actions also benefit the employer’s university relations efforts by minimizing the damage to its reputation.

-3. The employer should alert the candidate about the changes in employment status or commitment as soon as possible to enable the candidate to make informed and timely decisions regarding his/her employment opportunities and other options.
+3. The employer should alert the candidate about the changes in employment status or commitment, as well as the status of any preemployment background check, as soon as possible to enable the candidate to make informed and timely decisions regarding other employment opportunities and options.

-5. If employment professionals opt to delay the candidate’s starting date by more than three months in lieu of revoking the job offer, they should maintain regular contact with the candidate before the start date and provide the candidate with appropriate short-term financial assistance.
+6. If employment professionals opt to delay the candidate’s starting date by more than three months in lieu of revoking the job offer, they should maintain regular contact with the candidate before the start date.
 Doing so will help keep the candidate well-disposed toward the employer.
 However, it is important that both the employer and the candidate understand that the candidate may decide to accept another offer during this period, as the deferred offer could ultimately become a rescinded offer.

-The campus recruiting process has succeeded for many years in large part because the NACE Principlesprovide employers, students, and career centers with direction to make their cooperative efforts successful.
-Using the NACE Principlesas our guideline, we have proposed a route, based on the concept of fairness, to reconcile individual situations when employers feel compelled to rescind or defer accepted job offers.
+The campus recruiting process has succeeded for many years in large part because the NACE Principles provide employers, students, and career centers with a framework to make their cooperative efforts successful.
+Using the NACE Principles as our guide and based on the concept of fairness, our recommendations offer a route to reconcile individual situations when employers feel compelled to rescind or defer accepted job offers.
 We also offer this document as a way to maintain a climate of trust and keep the campus recruiting process on track.